foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/dsp_lab1_compiler_opt.rst

 .. note::

-    **Assignment:** Remove "<<1" from test function, see what changes in output instructions.
+    **Assignment:** Remove "<<1" from test function and see changes in the output instructions.

 Appendix A.IOTDK Default Core Configurations
 -----------------------------------------------

 **ARC_EM5D**

-This is an ARC EM core with 32 bits of address space, 128 KB of code memory (ICCM) and 256 KB of data memory (DCCM).
+This is an ARC EM core with 32 bits of address space, 128 KB of code memory (ICCM), and 256 KB of data memory (DCCM).

 ``-arcv2em -core1 -HL -Xcode_density -Xswap -Xnorm -Xmpy16 -Xmpy -Xmpyd -Xshift_assist -Xbarrel_shifter -Xdsp2 -Xdsp_complex -Xtimer0 -Xtimer1``

 **ARC_EM7D**

-This is an ARC EM core with 32 bits of address space, 256 KB of code memory (ICCM) and 128 KB of data memory (DCCM).
+This is an ARC EM core with 32 bits of address space, 256 KB of code memory (ICCM), and 128 KB of data memory (DCCM).
 Corresponding MetaWare compiler options for this configuration are:

 ``-arcv2em -core2 -HL -Xcode_density -Xdiv_rem=radix2 -Xswap``